 And, of course, there are the demographics and its capacity to signal the important changes in new populations coming to education, to work, and to the consumer segment.
 As Drucker pointed out, “the competitors will accept demographic reality, as a rule, only when it’s already to be replaced by a new demographic change or reality”.

 Certainly some answers are not in the books.
 The common mantra of startups in our time (of which Steve Blank and Eric Ries’ Lean Startup are the greatest exponents) about getting out of the building and get to know the real needs and pains of the customer was also a pattern that Drucker noticed in earlier times.
 “Market research does not work—one cannot do market research on something that does not exist”, says Drucker, “We must gamble on receptivity to it”.
-Receptivity can be perceived, explains Drucker, not only from reading statistics but from “going into the field to look and listen”.
+Receptivity can be perceived, explains Drucker, not only from reading statistics but from “going into the field to look, listen and write”.

 In his book he tells about the American department store Sears which in the mid 50s—before the population change in Latin America was already a reality—decided to open stores in major Latin American cities based on what he “sensed” and “observed” during his trips.
 The story of encyclopedia sellers was also the result of an entrepreneur, William Benton, asking outside the building to people and finding that the words “middle-class” had changed the meaning to “the ability of one’s children to rise through performance in school”.
 So to be middle class you would have to have an encyclopedia.

 All innovation and change management books always present innovation as the savior but also as a threatening shadow.
 It is an “innovate or die” choice.
 If your company does not innovate, then the competitor will take you off the market.
 It often means stress on the same people who are told to run the business and milk the market.
 It is like telling a child he needs veggies to grow healthy but the bad-tasting soup threatens to be there for breakfast if he does not eat it all for dinner.